 Rides at Star Wars Galaxy’s Edge

 - Millennium Falcon Smuggler’s Run

 - Rise of the Resistance

 Millennium Falcon Smuggler’s Run is somewhat of a screen simulator, but it’s very different than what is offered at the Wizarding World.
-This ride puts you, the guest, in charge of the fate of the Millenium Falcon.
+This ride puts you, the guest, in charge of the fate of the Millennium Falcon.